 It’s also advisable to avoid high-interest loans and moneylenders, whose interest rates can be extortionate.

-However if you think you will need access to credit to help with your festive shopping, here are seven ways to finance your spending.
+However if you think you will need access to credit to help with your festive shopping, here are some ways to finance your spending.

 6. Avail of discounts where possible